wistia/wistia-open-docs/_posts/player-api.md

 ### bind(eventType, callbackFn)

 Runs a callback function when a specific event is triggered.
-Refer to the _Player API Events_ section below to see how to respond to different events.
+[Refer to the Events section](#events) to see how to respond to the different types events.

 {% codeblock wistia_js.js %}
 video.bind("play", function() {